• Home

 The most notable feature of this popular single track mountain bike trail in southern Bloomington is the raft crossing of Nine Mile Creek.
 The raft is secured on ropes that you use to pull yourself across the creek.
 I've never seen anything quite like it.

-Raft aside, the Minnesota River Bottoms Trail is a very nice trail as far as mountain biking goes, but may be a bit challenging to those who are used to biking on wide paved trails.
+Raft aside, the Minnesota River Bottoms Trail is very nice as a mountain bike trail, but may be a bit challenging to those who are used to biking on wide paved trails.
 The three miles from Bloomington Ferry Rd. (the west end) to the Normandale Blvd.
 Spur (by the railroad bridge) are the nicest, twisting and turning through forests and a few fields on the floodplain.
-It's not a total escapist trail; on the other side of the river are the factories of Savage.
+It's not a total escapist trail; on the other side of the river are factories.
 Due to yearly flooding of the river, sand can make for rough going, especially between the Normandale Spur and Nine Mile Creek.
 However, it's worth riding that section to get to the raft.
 The trail eventually gets on a service road and resurfaces at Lyndale Avenue / 35W.

-Then, for the adventurous, there's the 2.8-mile section between Lyndale and 11th Ave. / Indian Mounds School.
+For the adventurous, there's the 2.8-mile section between Lyndale and 11th Ave. / Indian Mounds School.
 Leaving the river, it weaves up and down the bluff above Long Meadow Lake, with some views.
 This is true mountain biking, with steep hills, sharp turns, rocks, roots, and many unmarked forks.
-It's a good workout, though, and can be fun.
-A detailed description of the full trail (as it is completely unmarked), maps, and condition reports can be found at this trail's page on the MORC site.

 Go to http://maps.google.com/maps/ms?ie=UTF8&hl=en&msa=0&msid=102925051487865004265.000479206ba7ac7de11f0&ll=44.80084,-93.342934&spn=0.090013,0.154324&t=h&z=13 for a map of the South Bloomington Trail Network.